akshaybahadur21/Emojinator/Emojinator_V3/readme.md

 ### Procedure

-1) First, generate images using `get_hand_images.py`.
+1) First, generate images using `CreateGest_V3.py.py`.
 Make sure that you take images from different angles.
-2) Data will be stored in `/data` folder
+2) Data will be stored in `/gestures` folder
-3) Annotate the data using the [labelImg program](https://github.com/tzutalin/labelImg) by tzutalin.
-4) For training, you can use my uploaded model in `/hand_detection_inference_graph` or you can train your own model using [sentdex turorial](https://pythonprogramming.net/introduction-use-tensorflow-object-detection-api-tutorial/)
+3) Run `TrainEmojinator_V3.py` to train the model on the stored images.
-5) Finally, run `Emojinator_V2.py` for using Emojinator 2.0 via webcam.
+4) Finally, run Emojinator_V3.py for using Emojinator 3.0 via webcam.

 ### Contributors